Hope for girls

 Hope for Girls involves a three-pronged approach that seeks to eliminate the three most common barriers to a girl’s secondary education: inadequate access to water, sanitation, and menstruation-hygiene-management.

 HSW will ensure that every child has a safe and dignified restroom facility with the construction of new gender-specific latrines that specifically meet the needs of maturing young women.
 These latrines include hand-washing stations that will allow her a proper place to maintain proper hygiene practices.
 Finally, every girl over the age of 10 and every female teacher at each campus will receive a Days for Girls menstruation-hygiene-management (MHM) kit.

 These kits are made with love and high-quality materials by our team of volunteers and are specially crafted to last for 3 years.
 According to UNICEF, the average girl in sub-Saharan Africa misses 60 days of school a year due to menstruation.
 This level of absenteeism can have devastating effects on her future earning potential and her ability to break the cycle of poverty in her family and community.
 Therefore, when a girl receives one of our kits, she potentially gains access to 180 more days of school, and when you educate a girl, you educate a nation!

-If you love to sew or want to learn, join the Sewlutions Guild at Hope Springs Water, and begin making Days For Girls kits for Ethiopian girls!
+If you love to sew or want to learn, join the Sewlutions Guild at Hope Springs Water, and begin making Days For Girls kits for girls in the developing world!
 Email Colleen@hopespringswater.org for more info.